Parametric measures of variability induced by risk measures: Introduction

-The theory of variability measures has been studied with various different definitions; see \cite{D98} for a review in the context of measuring statistical dispersion.
-A mathematical formulation close to our variability measures is the deviation measure of \cite{RUZ06}, which is further developed by \cite{GMZ09, GMZ10}.
-A similar notion of measures of variability was proposed by \cite{FWZ17} with an emphasis on the Gini deviation.
-We will explain in Section \ref{sec2} the differences between our definition and the ones in the literature; in particular, the inter-quantile difference does not satisfy the definition of a deviation measure of \cite{RUZ06}.
+The theory of variability measures has been studied from different angles; see \cite{D98} for a review in the context of the measurement of statistical dispersion.
+A mathematical formulation closer to our setting is the notion of deviation measure introduced in \cite{RUZ06}, and further developed by \cite{GMZ09, GMZ10}.
+A similar notion of variability measure was proposed by \cite{FWZ17} with an emphasis on the Gini deviation.
+We will explain in Section \ref{sec2} the differences between our general definition and the ones given in the literature; in particular, the inter-quantile difference does not satisfy the definition of deviation measure of \cite{RUZ06} due to its lack of convexity.

-Our main contribution is a collection of results on a theory for variability measures, with particular results on the three parametric classes mentioned above.
-Several novel properties are studied to discuss the special role these measures play among other variability measures.
-Since statistical inference for VaR, ES, and expectiles is well developed, the estimation of the corresponding variability measures is also straightforward; see e.g., \cite{SW09} for statistical inference of VaR and \cite{KZ17} for that of expectiles.
+Our main contribution is a collection of results towards a general theory of variability measures, with particular emphasis on the three parametric classes mentioned above.
+Various novel properties are studied to underline the special role these measures play among other variability measures.
+Since statistical inference for VaR, ES, and expectiles is well developed (see e.g.~\cite{SW09} for VaR and \cite{KZ17} for the expectiles), the estimation of the corresponding variability measures is quite straightforward.

-The three classes of variability measures of our main interest are not new.
-The inter-quantile difference is a popular measure of statistical dispersion widely used in box plots, sometimes under the name \emph{inter-quartile range} (e.g., \cite{D98}).
-The other two objects are, as far as we know, relatively new: the inter-ES difference appears in Example 4 of \cite{WWW20b} as a signed Choquet integral, and the inter-expectile difference is studied by \cite{BMR20} via a connection to option prices.
-Nevertheless, this paper is the first unifying study of these measures, in particular focusing on their qualitative and quantitative advanatges.